Blepharoplasty (Eyelid Surgery) and Brow Lift (Forehead Lift) Surgery

 After surgery, patients will receive instructions from their plastic surgeon that should be carefully followed for the best cosmetic result.
 It is important to keep the head elevated to reduce swelling and speed healing.
 One or two days after brow lift surgery, your bandages can be removed, but it is likely that there will still be some numbness and light swelling.
 Most patients can return to (non-strenuous) work seven to 10 days after surgery; however, it is important to keep in mind that every patient’s recovery is unique.

 Cost for Blepharoplasty (Eyelid Surgery or Eyelid Lift) and Brow Lift (Forehead Lift)

-Total cost for upper eyelid lift (upper blepharoplasty) is just under $4500.
+Total cost for upper eyelid lift (upper blepharoplasty) is around $ 6600.
 This includes no-charge consultation, professional (surgeon’s) fee, complete anesthesia fees, operating room, and all post-operative follow-up visits.
-Cost for lower lid blepharoplasty (lower lid lift) is around $4770.
-Total cost for both upper and lower lid blepharoplasty (4-lid lift) at one operation is around $7100.
-Total cost for brow lift (forehead lift) alone is around $5850.
+Cost for lower lid blepharoplasty (lower lid lift) is around $ 7000.
+Total cost for both upper and lower lid blepharoplasty (4-lid lift) at one operation is around $ 8700.
+Total cost for brow lift (forehead lift) alone is around $8500; hairline forehead lifts start at $10000, and forehead lift plus bony contouring is $9500 or more.
 Costs for combination brow lift and lower eyelids, brow lift and upper eyelids, and brow lift and all four eyelids (upper and lower blepharoplasty plus forehead lift) are available at the time of complimentary consultation for those patients who request these options.
-Cash discounts and financing options are available.
+Financing options are available.

 For more information about eyelid or forehead (brow) lift surgery, please contact us for a no-obligation consultation with our ABPS-certified plastic surgeons.